gameFace22/lucif3rr.github.io/Templates/_posts/2014-06-29-Authentication.md

 Description
 -----------------
 Authentication is commonly performed by submitting a username or ID and one or more items of private information that only the user should know.
-To know more about authentication guidelines, see:- [ OWASP Guide](https://www.owasp.org/index.php/Guide_to_Authentication).
+To know more about authentication guidelines, see:- [OWASP Guide](https://www.owasp.org/index.php/Guide_to_Authentication).

 Sessions are maintained on the server by a session identifier which can be passed back and forward between the client and server when transmitting and receiving requests.

 Mitigation
 ---------------
-Use an authentication framework or library such as the OWASP ESAPI Authentication feature.
+The primary recommendation for an organization is to make available to developers:

+1) A single set of strong authentication and session management controls.
+Such controls should strive to: meet all the authentication and session management requirements defined in OWASP’s [Application Security Verification](http://www.owasp.org/index.php/ASVS#tab=Downloads) Standard (ASVS) areas V2 (Authentication) and V3 (Session Management).

+2) Have a simple interface for developers.
+Consider the [ESAPI Authenticator and User APIs](http://owasp-esapi-java.googlecode.com/svn/trunk_doc/latest/org/owasp/esapi/Authenticator.html) as good examples to emulate, use, or build upon.

-For authentication some guidelines are to be followed like giving proper usernames and passwords.
+For authentication, some guidelines are to be followed like giving proper usernames and passwords.
 See:- [ Authentication General Guidelines](https://www.owasp.org/index.php/Authentication_Cheat_Sheet#Authentication_General_Guidelines)

 Session management is directly related to authentication.
 For more guidelines on session management, see:-[ Session Management cheatsheet](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet)